minio/md5-simd/README.md

 ## License

-`md5-simd` is released under the MIT License.
+`md5-simd` is released under the Apache License v2.0.
 You can find the complete text in the file LICENSE.

 ## Contributing